Air-Source Heat Pumps

 - For very well-insulated and air-sealed buildings, ASHPs do not require a fossil fuel backup for operation in extremely cold outdoor temperatures.

 - ASHP equipment can last 12 – 15 years, depending on the installation location and exposure of the outdoor unit.
 Refer to manufacturer’s manuals for specific preventative maintenance tasks for equipment.

 NOTE: If you heat your building with natural gas - as most Burlingtonians do - you might not save money with an air-source heat pump; your electric bill could go up by more than your gas bill goes down.
 If you are considering an air-source heat pump, consider a ground-source heat pump instead, and also think about weatherizing first.

-Contact the BED Energy Services team to get started with free, unbiased advice.
+Contact the BED Energy Services team (802) 865-7300 or e-mail us to get started with free, unbiased advice.
 We’ll walk you through the decision-making process and help you maximize your energy investments.

 Meet the Family

 Ductless “Mini-Split” Systems